rogino/COSCNotes/SENG301/Exam Notes.md

 Mock-ups: high-fidelity representations based off of the wireframes; no interactivity.
 Focus on the **visual identify**.

 Prototype: limited functional implementation (e.g. mocking) but with a functioning workflow.
-Concentrate on visual behaviour, risky features.
+Concentrate on visual behavior, risky features.

 ## Weekly Readings